Sandalwood oil: Production

 The oil is distilled from the wood of the entire tree including stump and roots.
 Australian sandalwood (S. spicatum) is unique in that the white sapwood does not require removal before distilling the oil, while Indian Sandalwood (S. album) does require removal of the sapwood prior to distillation.

 Fragrance

 Sandalwood oil is used extensively for its woody-floral scent.
+Sandalwood oil can also, under certain conditions, have a creamy or even pickled aroma.
 It pairs well with other wood or floral scents such as violet, rose, tuberose, clove, and oakmoss.
-But since the wood is so rare and expensive, cosmetic companies are now trying to find synthetic substitutes to try to imitate the structure and scent of sandalwood.
+But since the wood is so rare and expensive, cosmetic companies use synthetic substitutes of similar structure and scent.

 There are several synthetic odorants with odor similar to sandalwood oil, used as lower-cost alternatives for perfumes, emollients, and skin cleaning agents.
-Common synthetic substitutes include Sandalore, Bacdanlol, Ebanol, Osyrol, and Sandaxol.
+Common synthetic substitutes include Bacdanlol, Brahmanol, Ebanol, Firsantol, Sandalore, and Sandaxol.

 Two of these, Sandalore and Brahmanol, have been found to be agonists of the cutaneous olfactory receptor OR2AT4, with potential therapeutic benefits for wound healing.
 Natural sandalwood oil, and other synthetic sandalwood odorants, did not have the same effect.